 Proteins, the workhorses of the cell, are immensely important to biological processes in all forms of life.
 Cellular signaling is a vital component of cellular function in which proteins play a major role.
 This thesis research focuses on two distinct proteins, an oncoprotein (v-ErbA) and a pseudophosphatase (MK-STYX), and their role in responses to extracellular signals.
 The retroviral oncoprotein v-ErbA (p75gag-v-ErbA) is a highly mutated variant of the thyroid hormone receptor α1 (TRα1) that interferes with cellular response to thyroid hormone. v-ErbA has been observed to form punctate cytoplasmic foci reminiscent of aggresomes, perinuclear accumulations of misfolded proteins.
 Aggresomes have several key features; specifically, this research provides evidence that v-ErbA foci, like aggresomes, colocalize with proteasomes and mitochondria.
 Additionally, v-ErbA aggresome formation is dependent upon the viral Gag sequence.
 These studies provide evidence that v-ErbA is recruited to aggresomes, highlighting a complex mode of oncogenesis across several cellular compartments.
 The second protein, MK-STYX [MAPK (mitogen-activated protein kinase) phospho-serine/threonine/tyrosine-binding protein] is a pseudophosphatase member of the dual-specificity phosphatase subfamily of the PTPs (protein tyrosine phosphatases).
 MK-STYX lacks catalytic activity due to the absence of two key amino acids from the signature motif that are essential for phosphatase activity.
 MK-STYX is known to bind G3BP, an RNA-binding protein that is involved in stress granule assembly, and decreases stress granule formation.
 This thesis research provides evidence that MK-STYX inhibition of G3BP-induced stress granule formation is not phosphorylation-dependent; MK-STYX still decreased stress granule assembly in cells expressing a non-phosphorylatable G3BP mutant.
 Additionally, an active mutant of MK-STYX was able to induce stress granule assembly in cells expressing the phosphomimetic G3BP-S149E.
 Finally, MK-STYX is homologous to a class of phosphatases responsible for regulating MAP kinase pathways, which are involved in diverse processes of cellular growth and differentiation.
 In PC12 cells, a model of neuronal differentiation, MK-STYX appears to induce the formation of multiple small outgrowths in untreated cells and enhances the length of outgrowths in cells treated with NGF.
 This data indicates a potential role in regulation of cellular response to extracellular signals.
 In summary, this project elucidates the recruitment of v-ErbA to aggresomes, and the pseudophosphatase MK-STYX as a regulator of the cellular stress response and neuronal differentiation.

 Munyikwa, Michelle R., "Aggravated Aggregates: The Role of a Retroviral Oncoprotein and Pseudophosphatase in Cellular Responses" (2011).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 389.

 Creative Commons License